Fletcher (singer): Career

 In August 2018, Fletcher announced that she had signed with Capitol Records, which is based in Los Angeles.
-She released her single "Undrunk" on January 25, 2019 and subsequently made her television debut on The Tonight Show Starring Jimmy Fallon.
+She released her single "Undrunk" on January 25, 2019, and subsequently made her television debut on The Tonight Show Starring Jimmy Fallon.
 She also performed at Bonnaroo Music Festival, Life Is Beautiful Music & Art Festival, Lollapalooza that year.

 In April 2019, she released "If You're Gonna Lie", marketed as a prequel to "Undrunk" and "About You", another single about the same ex.
 In August 2019, Fletcher released her second EP You Ruined New York City for Me, with all prior releases along with two new songs, "All Love" and "Strangers".
-In October 2019, Fletcher was announced as an opening act for Niall Horan's Nice to Meet Ya Tour, set to begin in 2020 before it was cancelled due to the COVID-19 pandemic.
+In October 2019, Fletcher was announced as an opening act for Niall Horan's Nice to Meet Ya Tour, set to begin in 2020 before it was canceled due to the COVID-19 pandemic.

 In September 2020, Fletcher released her EP, The S(ex) Tapes, which shares the raw aftermath of a breakup.
 She later released "Cherry" with Hayley Kiyoko, which Elle called "luscious, flirtatious, but fun".

 On September 16, 2022, she released her debut album, Girl of My Dreams, which debuted at number fifteen on the US Billboard 200.
 On March 22, 2024, she released her sophomore album, In Search of the Antidote, which debuted at number three on the US Billboard Top Album Sales charts.